avocadomayo/cs312-proj1/README.md

 ### To be discussed
 + How do we want to handle lab/tutorial sections?
 + How do we want to handle prof names?
 Last_first? [last, first]?
 Last only?
-+ Question example: is poole teaching cs312?
++ Can implement: is poole teaching cpsc312?
++ Can implement: what does poole teach?
++ Can implement: how many credits is cpsc400?